 Several north bounders had told me that Kinsman Mountain was awful, but compared to what we had been through already in southern Maine, the trail passed under my feet with barely a whimper from my knees or any skooching required.
 Once they made it through The Whites and Southern Maine, Kinsman would probably not even be a memory for Northbound hikers.

-Near a small creek, I arrived at the junction to Eliza Brook Shelter a few minutes later.
+Near a small creek, I arrived at the junction of Eliza Brook Shelter a few minutes later.
 I got water here, chugged a liter, and soaked my Ramen for dinner later.
-As I was passing the side trail to the shelter, I saw a woman coming toward me shouting, “Are you a south bounder?”
+As I passed the side trail to the shelter, I saw a woman coming toward me, shouting, “Are you a south bounder?”
 I said yes and was immediately peppered with questions about where I was going, how many miles I was hiking daily, etc. She seemed a little frantic with the rapid-fire questions.
-She was a south-bound flip-flopper and asked if I had met Jimbo and what I thought about him?
+She was a southbound flip-flopper and asked if I had met Jimbo and what I thought about him.
 I told her he seemed fine.
-She then replied that she was at the shelter alone and said, “You couldn’t be too careful.”
+She replied that she was at the shelter alone and said, “You couldn’t be too careful.”
 She looked past me nervously and then wanted to know if I was staying at the shelter for the night.

 I learned the other hiker’s name was Cozy, and she had gotten held up and lost her group.
-Hikers often formed hiking groups but often changed, disbanded, reformed, etc. I could tell she was not comfortable hiking alone and made it very clear that I preferred hiking along.
-I had to do that often on this trail, unlike the western trails where people seemed more independent.
+Hikers often formed hiking groups but often changed, disbanded, reformed, etc. I could tell she was uncomfortable hiking alone and made it clear that I preferred strolling.
+I had to do that often on this trail, unlike the western trails, where people seemed more independent.
 It wasn’t that I was a loner.
 I was mainly just stubborn and independent.
-I wanted to do my own thing – stop when I wanted to stop, go when I wanted to go.
+I wanted to do my own thing – stop when I tried to stop, go when I wanted to go.
 I had no desire to compromise and be flexible with another person’s schedule.

 Over the next two hours, Hercules, Hobbit, Sandman, and Jimbo all showed up.
 In addition, there were also about 12 section hikers tenting on the pads past the shelter.
 I should have put in a few more miles and camped.
-This shelter had no lack of people and security for those not crazy about hiking alone.
+This shelter lacked people and security for those not crazy about hiking alone.